Joel-Haeberli/it-security-docs/docs/themes/Security Tools 2.md

 	- directed attacks possible (less damage than full)
 - **in-line**
 	- only link flows recordable
-	- TAP or SPAN port not visable
+	- TAP or SPAN port not visible

 ### Software